 This is a guest post by Clare Dewey of Epic Road Rides.
 Clare is a big fan of Nice, and a frequent visitor due to the amazing road cycling in the nearby southern Alps.

 Disclosure: This Nice France travel guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 Nice is a vibrant, cosmopolitan city on the French Riviera in the south of France.
 One of the most opulent and stylish cities in the world, you’ll find stunning Belle Epoque architecture with pastel coloured buildings, huge shuttered windows and ornate ironwork.
 Offering azure sea views, colourful markets and chic bars and restaurants, if you haven’t already visited Nice, you should add it to your bucket list now!